pixelgrade/vasco-free/readme.txt

 3. Click Activate to use your new theme right away.

 == Changelog ==

+= 1.3.4.2 =
+* Fixed an issue with widgets not doing live updating in the Customizer.

 = 1.3.4 =
 * Initial release for the free version.